w0whitaker/wwdev/src/posts/epg-post.md

 const colors = ['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet'];
 ```

 {% assign get_by_id_vs_class = "There's an important difference between the two, in that `.getElementsByClassName()` returns an &#8220;[array-like object](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName)&#8221; rather than a single object.
-This makes sense, as it will be returning more than one element, and it will have implications later on when it comes time to add event listeners to the glyphs." %}
+This makes sense, as it will be returning more than one element, and it will have implications later on when it comes time to add event listeners to the glyphs." | md %}
 I use `document.getElementById()` to reference the "add" buttons and the `<div>` that will act as the display area for the glyphs.
 Because there will be more than one glyph on the screen, I can't use an ID, so I'm using {% footnoteref "get-by-id-vs-class" get_by_id_vs_class %} `document.getElementsByClassName()`{% endfootnoteref %} to collect the glyphs.

 Next, I declare a couple of variables for the glyphs themselves, which will make working with the (long, messy) SVG code easier.